 After reaching the ground floor, I began making my way through the family room, heading towards the dining room, where I would do battle with the monster known as mother.
 Before I entered the dining hall, I took a deep breath as to reassure myself of victory, as I entered the dining room, I paused in the doorway to take a good look at what awaited me.

 I saw my mother sitting around the round dinner table, her long golden blond hair hanging over her shoulders.
-Next, to her, my father, whose face was hidden by a magazine, whose cover had several brooms.
-I entered the dining area, and my mother’s blue eyes immediately shot up and made contact with me.
+Next to her, my father, whose face was hidden by a magazine, whose cover had several brooms.
+As I entered the dining area, and my mother's blue eyes immediately shot up and made contact with me.

 She said in a surprisingly sweet soft voice, "Please sit down, Alex."

 Not for the first time, I tried to compare my mothers' current soft-spoken voice to the booming one that called for me earlier.
-I had trouble reconciling the two manners in which my mother spoke in.
+I had trouble reconciling the two manners in which my mother spoke.
 The first manner was carefully spoken, with a slight French accent accompanying her words; the other, was not spoken so much as screamed, and when her voice rose to that level, her French accent came across more severely.

 "Yes, mother," I said with all the innocence of a five-year-old.

 As my mother's eyes narrowed, informing me that my ploy to appear adorable while usually effective would not deter this upcoming battle.
 "Do you have anything you would like to tell me?"
 Mother asked me.

 I thought to myself, ha, not falling for that trap, rule #11, never admit to any crime without overwhelming evidence.
 As several responses occurred to me, I selected one that I hoped would distract her.

 I said in a bright voice, "It's my birthday; I'm five today."